chenchongbiao/arm-reference-solutions-build-scripts/docs/totalcompute/tc2/user-guide.rst

     TOTAL_COMPUTE# efidebug capsule update -v 0x82000000

 This will update the firmware.
-After it is completed, reboot the platform using the FVP GUI
+After it is completed, reboot the platform using the FVP GUI.

-*Copyright (c) 2023, Arm Limited.
+*Copyright (c) 2022-2023, Arm Limited.
 All rights reserved.*